darsh94/Social-visualization-with-user-behavior-tracking-on-Stackoverflow/Readme.txt

+This project is a Flask based web-application, which keeps tracks user activity on StackOverflow page.
+Furthermore, it uses the data collected to make a comparison using visualizations  between the activities of various users along the following parameters:
+1. Comments
+2. Shared  Posts
+3. Up-votes given
+4. Down-votes given
+5. Marked favourites

+The application also contains a written analysis of the why the activities were chosen and what it implied.

 Steps to install and run the the webapp
-Requirements :
- a.OS - ubuntu, b. browser - Chrome c.
+Download the project and then follow the steps below Requirements : a.OS - ubuntu, b. browser - Chrome c.
 Python 2.7